Informational Autocrats, Diverse Societies: Introduction

-The crucial assumption in the Bayesian persuasion literature is commitment by the sender.
-In our model, partisan media can commit to a strategy, which is observable by all receivers.
+A crucial assumption in the Bayesian persuasion literature is commitment by the sender.
+In our model, the sender can commit to a public communication policy, which is observed by all receivers.
 This assumption can be defended on several grounds.
-First of all, in our setup, persuasion satisfies the credibability assumption of \citet*{lin/liu:2021}.\footnote{In particular, we can allow for undetectable deviations by the sender.
+First of all, in our setup, persuasion satisfies the credibility assumption of \citet*{lin/liu:2021}.\footnote{In particular, we can allow for undetectable deviations by the sender.
 Since the sender's payoff in our model is additively separable, there is no profitable deviation that gives the same message distribution as the optimal policy.
-It should be noted that with heterogeneous priors, the set of undetectable deviations is different for each agent.
-In such a case, one has to define the undetectable deviations from the perspective of the sender.} Second, the media's chosen strategy can viewed as an ``editorial policy,'' which describes the general attitude of a media source, with the details of the coverage to be decided by reporters and editors \citep*{gehlbach/sonin:2014}.
-Finally, the outcome under commitment can be seen as a benchmark, which describes the best-case scenario for the sender.
-Under this interpretation, our results characterize an ``ideal media landscape'' for a politician in a heterogeneous society.
-Our results show that, in a highly polarized society, the politician may indeed benefit from media that frequently publish negative news about the politician.
-Intuitively, this is the only way the politician can garner opponents' support.
-The rare, but convincing, occurrence of positive news about the politician is the most effective way for the politicians to convince skeptical citizens \citep*{chiang/knight:2011}.
+It should be noted that, with heterogeneous priors, the set of undetectable deviations is different for each agent.
+In such a case, one has to require deviations to be undetectable given the sender's prior.} Second, the autocrat's policy can viewed as an ``editorial policy,'' which describes the general attitude of media sources, with the details of the coverage to be decided by reporters and editors \citep*{gehlbach/sonin:2014}.
+Finally, the outcome under commitment can be seen as a benchmark that describes the best-case scenario for the sender.
+Under this interpretation, our results characterize an ``ideal media landscape'' for a politician in a diverse society.